AnEntrypoint/hyper-nat-dirty/readme.md

 If you do not wish to download node.js, you can get a prebuild version for windows under releaases.

+You will be prompted to share a shortcode with your friends.

+# WINDOWS TROUBLESHOOTING
+the terminal in windows pauses when you click on it, it goes into a text-selection mode

 Configure a options.json file

 # server config for a udp and a tcp port
 mode selects client or server
 proto selects tcp or udp
-port specifies the port number serverport specifies the port number on the server host specifies where the server is running
+port specifies the port number to share host specifies where the game/app server is running
 ```
 {
     "schema": [